What are Business Rates?

 Local authorities collect the business rates which are due in their area and pass the money over to central Government.
 A proportion of these funds are then redistributed back to local authorities in line with a population-based formula.

-In recent years, the system has come under considerable scrutiny, not least as a result of the growth of online retail and the move to home-working.
+In recent years, the business rates system has come under considerable scrutiny, not least as a result of the growth of online retail and the move to home-working.

 Business rates are calculated through a combination of the rateable value of a property, and the subsequent multiplier.

 The rateable value (RV) of a non domestic property in England and Wales is assessed by the Valuation Office Agency, by the Scottish Assessors in Scotland, or the Land and Property Services Department in Northern Ireland.
 The rateable value is designed to reflect the rent that a property would expect to attract on the open market.

 The rateable values for non domestic properties are reviewed regularly.
 The most recent revaluation came into effect in 2017.
 In England, the next revaluation is due to come into effect in 2023, having been postponed from 2021 due to the Covid-19 pandemic.